clayton-halim/cs246e-notes/Notes/problem_31.md

 Correct so far... but curiously, `Alloc` will never be used to allocate memory in a list.

-Why not? lists are node-based, which means you don't want to actually allocate `T` objectss; you want to allocate nodes (which contains `T` objects and pointers.)
+Why not? lists are node-based, which means you don't want to actually allocate `T` objects; you want to allocate nodes (which contains `T` objects and pointers.)
 - but `Alloc` allocates `T` objects

 How do we get an allocator for nodes?